Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Related Work

 \section{Related Work}

 \paragraph{Deterministic Concurrency Control}

-Calvin~\cite{thomsonCalvinFastDistributed2012} is a well-known deterministic database that first introduces the deterministic concurrency control.
+Calvin~\cite{thomsonCalvinFastDistributed2012} first introduces deterministic concurrency control.
 Calvin employs a distributed sequencer layer where each database shard is assigned a sequencer to stamp arriving transactions with a global sequence number.
-Sequencers collect transactions into batches independently, and the commit phase is based on network-synchronized clock.
+Sequencers collect transactions into batches independently, and the commit phase is based on a network-synchronized clock.
 Finally, transactions in the batch are executed deterministically according to their sequence number.
 To maximize throughput, concurrent data access during execution is managed by a deterministic locking protocol.

-While Calvin does not support multi-leader transaction execution, every replica can accept client requests.
-If synchronous replication is enabled, these requests are replicated to the sequencers via a Paxos-based consensus protocol (implemented with ZooKeeper) to ensure durability before execution.
+While Calvin is not built for multi-leader transaction execution, every replica can still accept client requests and route them to the leader replica for replication via a Paxos-based consensus protocol (implemented with ZooKeeper) to ensure durability before execution.

-Aria~\cite{luAriaFastPractical2020} is a recent distributed deterministic database that utilizes snapshots for optimistic execution on batches of transactions.
+Aria~\cite{luAriaFastPractical2020} proposes a deterministic execution algorithm that utilizes snapshots for optimistic execution on batches of transactions.
 This design facilitates high concurrency without requiring a priori knowledge of read/write sets, in contrast to systems relying on deterministic locking or dependency analysis.
 Aria also has an execution phase and a validation phase, which identifies and aborts conflicting transactions.
 However, aborted transactions must be rescheduled in a subsequent batch.
-In high-contention scenarios, this leads to performance degradation and necessitates a synchronous re-execution fallback, a strategy similar to the conflict resolution mechanism in \scmacro{}.
-Like Calvin, Aria does not inherently support multi-leader replication.
+In high-contention scenarios, this leads to performance degradation and necessitates a synchronous re-execution fallback, a strategy similar to our conflict resolution mechanism.
+Replication is not part of Aria's protocol as in \scmacro{}.

+HDCC~\cite{HongHDCC2025} is a recent work that also combines OCC and deterministic concurrency control by rescheduling aborted transactions with a deterministic scheduler through known read/write sets.
+Like Aria, HDCC does not consider replication either.
+Caracal~\cite{qin_caracal_2021} also introduces a similar epoch-batch-based deterministic concurrency control protocol.

-The main distinction between \scmacro{} and these deterministic systems is that \scmacro{} replicates both transaction inputs and execution results (write-sets).
-This dual-replication approach enables faster commit time for non-conflicting transactions.
+The main distinction between \scmacro{} and these deterministic systems is that \scmacro{} replicates both transaction inputs and the speculative execution results (write-sets).
+This dual-replication approach not only enables faster commit time for non-conflicting transactions, but also serves as a method for obtaining write-sets in deterministic execution, which otherwise requires pre-declaration or reconnaissance operations.